zz33nnn/Zen-Browser-macOS-Traffic-Light-Buttons/README.md

 1. Go into %appdata%\zen\profiles.
 Choose the one that has "(release)" in it's name
 2. Import the userchrome.css
 3. Now, you'll have to go into "about:config" and toggle "toolkit.legacyUserProfileCustomizations.stylesheets" to true
-4. (OPTIONAL) Toggle "zen.view.experimental-force-window-controls-left" to true
+4. (THIS IS NOW FORCED IN THE CONFIG, YOU CAN IGNORE THIS) Toggle "zen.view.experimental-force-window-controls-left" to true
 5. Restart your browser

 No, I do not plan on making it accurate to the latest version.
 I've been trying for 30 minutes and I can't figure out how to do it properly.